 - Pre-draft success: Both players received All-American recognition.
 However, Jackson made several 1st Teams while Araujo was “only” an Honorable Mention.

 - Edge: Luke Jackson

-- NBA failure – Both players were equally bad
+- NBA failure – Both players performed miserably in the Association.

 - Edge: Neither